henryfaulkner/ChefKnifeStudios.GrowYourDad/README.md

 # Plot
 Imagine, you’re a kid and you do kid stuff.
 You think you’ve got it good.
 A pond in your backyard and a mom and dad who love you very much.

 Until you look a little closer at your dad, and you recognize tragedy!!!
 Your dad is not jacked at all.
-He’s small as fuck.
-No bicep veins, no lat spread, no big ol’ bitties.
+He’s a small fry.
+No bicep veins, no lat spread, no big chest muscles.
 From now on, you’ve a mission.
 To grow your dad…
 *Grabs a fishing rod from your closet*

 ---